Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Conclusions

 \section{Conclusions}

-We proposed and verified a method and circuit construction for a two-step quantum search that can perform the preparation of equal superposition of all the feasible solutions and can solve the TSP on a unified quantum circuit.
-The two-step quantum search prepares the initial state with a time complexity lower than $\mathcal{O}(n!)$ and amplifies the tour state with the minimum cost of the TSP.
-We tested the proposed method with the TSP for $n=3,4$ cities.
-Our proposed method can reduce the time complexity for solving TSP less than $\mathcal{O}(n!)$, but it poses the problem of deepening the quantum circuit.
-Developing methods for implementing our circuit on shallow circuits is a future challenge.
+We proposed and verified a Two-Step Quantum Search (TSQS) algorithm, along with its circuit construction, which is capable of preparing an equal superposition of all feasible solutions and solving the Traveling Salesman Problem (TSP) on a unified quantum circuit.
+The TSQS prepares the initial state with a query complexity that is less than that of the brute-force method, $\mathcal{O}(n!)$, and amplifies the tour state corresponding to the minimum cost of the TSP.
+We tested the proposed method for TSP instances with $n=3$ and $n=4$ cities.
+Our approach successfully reduces the query complexity for solving the TSP to less than $\mathcal{O}(n!)$; however, it presents challenges related to circuit depth.
+Developing methods to implement our circuit with shallower architectures remains a future challenge.

 \appendices